 Greetings.
 Thank you for visiting this website.
 My name is Sean Clancy.
 I am a recently retired Captain of Detectives from the Atlantic County Prosecutor’s Office, in Mays Landing, NJ.
 I decided to bring together my science background and law enforcement experience, and create National CSI Camp, LLC.
-There is no other company that is using this type of business model to convey this type of subject matter to the audience of students.
+There is no other company that is using this type of business model to convey this type of subject matter to students.

 The instructive model of teaching was developed to impart knowledge to the students directly from the Detectives.
 Equally as important, as a retired police officer, I have watched the relationship between the community and the police become strained over many incidents that have drawn national coverage all too often, not holding the police in a good light.
-By bringing competent personable and enthusiastic police detectives into teach high school aged kids, we will be promoting and improving a positive bond and fostering a better relationship between the police and community.
+By bringing competent, personable and enthusiastic police detectives into teach high school aged kids, we are promoting and improving a positive bond and fostering a better relationship between the police and community.

-While enrolled in an undergrad program at Stockton University, Sean pursued the requirements of a science degree including chemistry, physics, calculus, and associated science disciplines and earned his Bachelor’s of Science Degree in Environmental Science and All Conference Honors in both the Cross Country and the Track programs at Stockton University.
+While enrolled in an undergrad program as a student/athlete at Stockton University, Sean pursued the requirements of a science degree including chemistry, physics, calculus, and associated science disciplines and earned his Bachelor’s of Science Degree in Environmental Science and All Conference Honors in both the Cross Country and the Track programs at Stockton University.

 After 10 years at the Atlantic County’s environmental unit, Sean shifted gears to pursue a career in law enforcement.
 He was hired by the Atlantic County Prosecutors Office as a Detective in 1998.
-Over the next 18 years, he gained experience in many units including Narcotics, Homicide, Evidence, Accreditation, Intelligence, and SWAT.
+Over the next 18 years, he gained experience in many units including Narcotics, Homicide, Evidence, Accreditation, Intelligence, Training, and SWAT.

 In 2017, Sean was negatively impacted by the Opioid Crisis, as have many families across the country, and lost someone very close to him.
-Wanting to affect change as a civilian, he developed a presentation on the topic and he has been invited to speak at public functions on the subject of the Crisis, and will continue to volunteer his time for any group that will like to take advantage of his 10 years of Narcotic experience, and his passion to contribute to the Awareness movement of this epidemic.
+Wanting to affect change as a civilian, he developed a presentation on the topic of the Opioid Crisis and he has been invited to speak at public functions on the subject of the Crisis.
+Some of these venues include many area high schools and other community events.